dormakaba Modern Slavery Statement 2020/21

 dormakaba is fully aware of the importance of the above Modern Slavery Acts and highly appreciates this valuable approach to eradicate slavery and human trafficking from all areas of life. dormakaba also acknowledges its responsibility to respect human rights as outlined in the United Nations Guiding Principles on Business and Human Rights (UNGP).
 Further, the company is fully committed to uphold the principles of and adherence to its Group policies covering human rights, forced, compulsory or child labor, environmental responsibility and business ethics.

 dormakaba makes access in life smart and secure.
 We are one of the leading companies in the global access solutions market.
-With our comprehensive portfolio and strong brands, the company offers our customers products, solutions and services for anything related to access to buildings and rooms from a single source. dormakaba has distribution channels and production facilities in all of the industries’ key markets and is present globally in over 130 countries by own activities and numerous partners. dormakaba is a growth-oriented company with a strong pool shareholder group that will ensure our long-term strategy.
+With our comprehensive portfolio and strong brands, we offer our customers products, solutions and services for access to places, buildings and rooms from a single source. dormakaba has distribution channels and production facilities in all of the industries’ key markets and will accelerate global expansion through a strengthened presence in Europe, the Americas and Asia Pacific.
+The company is present globally in over 130 countries by own activities and numerous partners. dormakaba has a strong Pool Shareholder Group that will ensure its long-term-oriented strategy.

 The four AS segments include all hardware- and software-based components, products, and solutions for access solutions as well as relevant services.
 The offering includes the global product clusters Door Hardware, Entrance Systems, Electronic Access & Data, Interior Glass Systems, Lodging Systems, Mechanical Key Systems, Safe Locks and Services, as well as local products.
 The portfolio ranges from door technology solutions, automatic door systems, a wide variety of fittings, door closers and stoppers, and locking systems – from cylinders, keys, and locks all the way up to fully networked and cloud-based electronic access solutions for companies, public facilities, hotels, and many other applications.
 The range also includes physical access systems, high-security locks, glass fittings, solutions for workforce management, as well as services for all these applications.